 \textbf{Failure Mode 4: Misuse or Ignoring Human Feedback} Although the system is designed to leverage human input for correction and confirmation, the VLM often misused or misinterpreted this feedback channel.
 At times, the model ignored user prompts to proceed to the next subgoal, continuing to refine an already complete image.
 In other cases, it requested confirmation at inappropriate times—such as immediately after completing a subgoal or before attempting the next action—leading to unnecessary slowdowns.
 The model occasionally asked for guidance despite having sufficient information to continue independently, or applied user feedback in an overly literal or incorrect manner.
 These behaviors illustrate a lack of reliable grounding for human-provided signals, and highlight broader challenges in building VLM-driven systems that must balance autonomy with interactive correction.

 \textbf{Failure Mode 5: Miscellaneous Behaviors} A variety of additional behaviors fell outside the primary failure categories but remain informative for understanding the system’s overall robustness.
 These include over-collecting images due to ambiguous task interpretation, completing goals out of order, or extracting an incorrect number of subgoals from natural-language instructions.
 The model sometimes relied on stale or noisy global map information instead of using available local camera feedback, or hallucinated plant locations entirely.
 Navigation failures were also common, such as getting stuck, approaching the wrong plant, moving backward unnecessarily, or attempting to explore nonexistent vegetation.
 The VLM occasionally neglected to use the robot-centric map for local navigation or misused polar actions when available.
+Navigation failures become more prominent under noisy conditions.
+When the VLM detects a mismatch between the observed plant and the target, it attempts alternative exploration strategies (e.g., turning in place or searching for another location in the map).
+However, in most cases, it still fails to locate the correct target due to poor local navigation and over-reliance on a noisy map.
 Despite these failures, some episodes showcased unexpectedly competent behaviors, such as clever backward camera use or successful fallback to the local map after a global navigation failure.
 These mixed outcomes underscore both the promise and instability of current VLM control in structured agricultural environments.